YuvalShechter/lab-2-cs326/README.md

-This is Yuval Shechter's example repository for lab 2 of CS326
+This is Yuval Shechter's example repository for lab 2 of CS326 - this is a change on the my-branch branch